 Pro Tip!
-Double check your measurements to assure the function and look of your fence Watch the video on how to make a Cut

-Terminating Your Fence There are a few options for terminating the ends of your fence.
+Double check your measurements to assure the function and look of your fence Terminating Your Fence There are a few options for terminating the ends of your fence.
 In this guide, we'll cover the two most common methods: the Wall Attachment and the Rectangular Post.